RobsOnWaves/ged-handler/README.md

 2. Using the service

 ### Run with customized credentials (for public access)
 1. Getting hashed password for admin and standard user of the app

+You can use this website to generate hashed password (bcrypt is used): [bcrypt online](https://bcrypt.online/)
 2. Modifying the MongoDB init files for to implement the new hashed passwords
 3. Modifying the docker-compose.yaml for changing the MongoDB admin user password